 To successfully raise an affirmative defense in a federal court or state court in California, you must have a strong understanding of the required elements.
 Here is a brief overview of the syndrome defense and the mental defect defense in California:

-- Mental Defect Defense: The mental defect defense is typically referred to simply as an insanity defense.
-To successfully raise an insanity defense in California, a person charged with a crime must prove that it is more likely than not that they were legally insane at the time of the offense.
-The legal definition of insanity applies if they did not understand the nature of the criminal act or they did not understand that they were doing something morally wrong.
+To successfully raise an insanity defense (or “mental defect” defense) in California, a person charged with a crime must prove that it is more likely than not that they were legally insane at the time of the offense.
+California uses the M’Naghten test for legal insanity.
+Under this test, the defense applies if they did not understand the nature of the criminal act or they did not understand that they were doing something morally wrong.

 In many cases, a defendant who raises an affirmative defense—syndrome defense, insanity defense, etc.—does so by entering a dual plea.
 If applicable, a California defense attorney could help you plead “not guilty,” and also “not guilty by reason of insanity.”